RMWinslow/posts/numbers/quinary.md

 [as it is pronounced in the IPA](https://en.wikipedia.org/wiki/Close_front_rounded_vowel).
 In IPA, `y` represents a sort of "ew" sound, as in "few".
 (In Pinyin, the same sound is written as `ü` or `v`.)
+Alternately, it could be pronounced `aɪ`, as in "fry".
+That might be a bit easier on the tongue.

 In the base-5 version, I used the first sequence of 5 back-to-back consonants in the alphabet.
 But if we're using IPA, the IPA sound `j` is written as `y` in English, so let's swap out that out as well.